 What does Corfu mean?

-The peaks(Korfes in modern Greek and Koryphai in ancient) of mount Pantokrator which has two equally high tops that can be seen clearly as a ship approaches Corfu island.
+We are talking about the peaks(Korfes in modern Greek and Koryphai in ancient) of Mount Pantokrator which has two equally high tops that can be seen clearly as a ship approaches Corfu island.

 Is Corfu a real place?